Are There Many Steps to Take After an Auto Accident?

 - Do not get into an argument or confrontation with the other driver.

 - Obtain the names, addresses, phone numbers, and insurance information of all the drivers involved.
 Take down license plate numbers and vehicle information.
+Take photos of driver’s licenses and insurance cards, if possible.

 - Get the names, addresses, and phone numbers of any witnesses to the accident.
 Make sure to give any witness information to the police at the scene.
+This can be important, as police officers sometimes fail to gather this information.

 - Do not accept fault or blame for the accident.